joeatbayes/water-flow-injector-feed/README.md

 Activate hydrogen peroxide injector feed pump when water is flowing through Hall effect water flow sensor YF-B10.
 Senses water flow movement through YF-B10 or Gredia G1 water flow sensor.
 ### TODO: Add Picture here

-The sysem drives a low side switch which activates a SSA-40 DA solid state relay to switch hot line to injector pump on whenever we have water flowing through sensors.
+The CPU drives a low side switch which activates a SSA-40 DA solid state relay to switch AC hot line to injector pump whenever we have water flowing through sensors.

-We actually use 2 Gredia G1 sensor to minimize water flow resistance through the sensors.
+We use 2 Gredia G1 sensors to minimize water flow resistance through the sensors.
 That means we must compute flow through both sensors and add together to get total flow.
-The G1 seems much more sensitive for to flow.

-This injector pump is not variable speed so we simply detect any flow greater than the minimum offse and activate the pump.
-We ensure the pump stays on for 30 seconds after water flow stops and stays off for at least 30 seconds.
+Our hydrogen peroxide injector pump is not variable speed so we simply detect any flow greater than the minimum offset from the sensors and activate the pump.
+To minimize pump wear we ensure the pump stays on for 30 seconds after water flow stops and stays off for at least 10 seconds.
-    For the G1 the minimum detectable flow is 0.54 LPM while minimum flow is 1.35LPM for the YB-B10.
+    * For the G1 the minimum detectable flow is 0.54 LPM while minimum flow is 1.35LPM for the YB-B10.
 Both devices rate their flow detection G1 is rated for 1..60LPM   The YB-B10 is rated for 2..60LPM

-Software total water flow and displays on OLED display.
+Total Water and current gallons per minute are displayed on OLED display.
 It permenantly saves this once and hour so total is not lost after reboot.
 It also computes GPM for each sennsor and displays on OLED

-Uses ESP32-s3 based RainAmp controller board but should work with any generic ESP32 module with minor pin changes Uses SS1306 olded display over I2C for user interface.
-Uses capacitive sensors for Up, Down, Sel, Exit.
+Uses ESP32-s3 based RainAmp controller board but should work with any generic ESP32 module with minor pin changes Uses SH1106 1.3 inch OLED display over I2C for user interface.
+Uses push buttons for Up, Down, Sel, Exit.
 This board supports RS485 on Uart-1 but it is not needed for this purpose

 # CPU Pins